Pierre Naville

-In politics, he was a Communist and then a Trotskyist, before joining the PSU.
+In politics, he was a Marxist-Leninist and then a Trotskyist, before joining the PSU.
 He led a career as an occupational sociologist.

+He was born and died in Paris.

 Early life

-Naville was born in 1903 in Paris, to a family of Swiss Protestant bankers.
+Naville was born in 1904 to a family of Swiss Protestant bankers.

 Surrealist from its earliest times

 In 1922 he founded the avant-garde periodical L'œuf dur (The Tough Egg) together with Philippe Soupault, François Gérard, Max Jacob, Louis Aragon and Blaise Cendrars.

 He was co-editor with Benjamin Péret for the three first numbers of La Révolution Surréaliste, founded the Bureau de Recherches Surréalistes in (1924 and participated in surrealist activities with André Breton before eventually opposing Surrealism because of his political divergences from the emerging Surrealist orthodoxy.

 Politics

 In 1926, Naville married fellow surrealist Denise Lévy.
 That year he joined the French Communist Party (PCF), for which he managed the publication Clarté.
 He was a member of a delegation that visited Leon Trotsky in Moscow in 1927.
 He returned convinced by Trotsky's arguments and was expelled from the Communist Party in 1928 for deviationism.
 From this point onwards, he and his wife participated in the life of the French Trotskyist extreme left and notably its publications.
 However, he became less and less convinced by Trotsky's position, and broke with the group in 1939.
-He then organised attempts to create a Marxist left, devoid of Communist and Trotskyist trappings, through a publication called the Revue Internationale.
+He then organised attempts to create a Marxist left, devoid of Stalinist or Trotskyist trappings, through a publication called the Revue Internationale.

 Initially passing through the PSU, Naville continued to search for a modern left in the PSG, then the UGS, before taking part in the re-establishment of the Parti Socialiste Unifié (PSU) under the Fifth Republic.
 He remained loyal to this party in spite of his opposition to the "realists" (Gilles Martinet, Michel Rocard) and showed total rejection of François Mitterrand.